Ice Peak Formation: Camp Hill

 Most of the lithology of Camp Hill is hidden due to colluvium covering much the volcanic edifice.
 However, exposures of its internal structure occur on the southwestern flank and in moderately incised, radial meltwater channels elsewhere.
 A lower unit of tuff breccia containing partially palagonitized sideromelane is locally interbedded with pillow breccia and pillow lava, as well as pahoehoe with quenched lava lobes.
 They are thought to have been deposited when Camp Hill first erupted under remnants of glacier ice on the Big Raven Plateau.
 The overlying upper unit is an assemblage of bombs, scoria, tephra and irregular lava flows deposited by volcanic activity after the surrounding ice had melted away.
 Both units are composed of alkali basalt or hawaiite characterized by plagioclase, pyroxene and olivine phenocrysts.

 Cache Hill

 Cache Hill consists of pillow lava, tuff breccia and several lava flows with a basaltic composition that overlie a gravel deposit up to 135 m thick.
-A coarsely porphyritic basalt flow comprises the base of the volcano and is sporadically exposed along its southwestern flank.
+A coarsely porphyritic basalt flow forms the base of the volcano and is sporadically exposed along its southwestern flank.
 It contains tabular feldspar phenocrysts up to 1.5 cm long that are clear to pale amber in colour, which contrasts with the medium grey matrix.
 Overlying the basal flow are about seven vesicular basalt flows, all of which are aphyric, fine-grained and dark grey.
 All of these relatively thin lava flows contain well-developed columnar joints and are interbedded with scoria deposited by lava fountaining.
 Like Camp Hill, the basalt at Cache Hill is either alkali basalt or hawaiite with phenocrysts of plagioclase, pyroxene and olivine.